Practical-Code/aws-osm-rds/data-ingest.md

-﻿# Setting Up OpenStreetMap Tile Server with Official Styles on AWS EC2 with PostgreSQL RDS and PostGIS These are some notes on setting up OpenStreetMap tile server with official OSM styles on an Amazon EC2 instance with a PostgreSQL RDS instance supporting PostGIS.
+﻿# Setting Up OpenStreetMap Tile Server with Official Styles on AWS EC2 with PostgreSQL RDS and PostGIS These are some notes on setting up an Amazon EC2 instance with a PostgreSQL RDS instance supporting PostGIS.

 These notes will cover some technical details of the AWS EC2 + RDS stack, that are omitted or not present in the guides at https://switch2osm.org

-_NOTE:_ This is written after the fact, I may have forgotten or omitted something by accident.

 ## Overview

 ### AWS Setup Overview
 * Amazon Linux AMI https://aws.amazon.com/amazon-linux-ami/2015.03-release-notes/
-* m3.medium instance with 60G General Purpose SSD + 1 Elastic IP
+* t2.medium instance with 60G General Purpose SSD
 * PostgreSQL RDS m3.medium instance with (default) 100G storage + PostGIS 2.1.5

 ### Setting Up the EC2 Instance